KIT-IBT/RESILIENT/README.md

 ```
 RESILIENT rParameter1 rParameter2 rParameter3 oParameter1 oParameter2 [...]
 ```
-If you need help with parameter selection just run RESILENT in the command line.
-Then the options will pop up.
+If you need help with parameter selection, just run RESILENT on the command line.
+Then, the options will appear.

 #### Requiered parameters:
 ```